General Terms and Conditions for Order Processing pursuant to Art. 28 GDPR of Claus Peschahereinafter referred to as network.design labelled.

 - netzwerk.design supports the client in accordance with Art.
 28 para.
 3 lit. e GDPR in its obligations to safeguard the rights of data subjects under Chapter III, Art.
 12 - 22 GDPR.
 This applies in particular to the provision of information and the erasure, rectification or restriction of personal data.

-- netzwerk.design shall also support the Client in accordance with Art.
-28 para.
+- netzwerk.design also supports the client in accordance with Art.
+28 Para.
 3 lit. f GDPR in its obligations under Art.
 32 - 36 GDPR (in particular reporting obligations).
 The scope of these support obligations is determined on a case-by-case basis, taking into account the type of processing and the information available to netzwerk.design.

 - Use of subcontracted processors (subcontractors)

-- netzwerk.design is authorised to use subcontract processors (subcontractors).
+- netzwerk.design is authorised to use subcontracted processors (subcontractors).
 All subcontractor relationships of netzwerk.design already existing at the time of the conclusion of the contract are listed in Annex 3.
-For the subcontractors listed in Annex 3, consent shall be deemed to have been granted upon conclusion of these GTC.
+For the subcontractors listed in Appendix 3, consent is deemed to have been given upon conclusion of these GTC.

-- If netzwerk.design intends to use additional subcontractors, netzwerk.design shall notify the Client of this in writing or electronically in good time, but no later than two weeks prior to their use.
-After this notification, the client shall have two weeks to object to the use of the subcontractor(s).
+- If netzwerk.design intends to use additional subcontractors, netzwerk.design shall notify the client of this in writing or electronically in good time, but no later than two weeks before their use.
+The client has two weeks after this notification to object to the use of the subcontractor(s).
 If no objection is raised within this period, the use of the subcontractor(s) shall be deemed to have been authorised.
-In urgent cases (e.g. in the case of error analyses or defect rectification required at short notice), netzwerk.design may shorten the notification and objection period for subcontractors appropriately.
+In urgent cases (e.g. in the case of error analyses or defect rectification required at short notice), netzwerk.design may shorten the notification and objection period for subcontractors accordingly.
 If an objection is lodged in due time, the subcontractors concerned may not be used.
-Objections are only permissible if the client has reasonable grounds to believe that the use of the subcontractor would restrict data security or data protection, jeopardise compliance with legal or contractual provisions and/or conflict with other legitimate interests of the client; the corresponding suspicions must be attached to the objection.
+Objections are only permissible if the client has reasonable indications that the use of the subcontractor would restrict data security or data protection, jeopardise compliance with legal or contractual provisions and/or conflict with other legitimate interests of the client; the corresponding suspicions must be attached to the objection.

-- Subcontractors are selected by netzwerk.design in compliance with legal and contractual requirements.
-All contracts between netzwerk.design and sub-processors must comply with the statutory provisions on the processing of personal data on behalf of netzwerk.design; this applies in particular to the implementation of appropriate technical and organisational measures in accordance with Art.
-32 GDPR at the subcontractor's premises.
-Ancillary services which netzwerk.design utilises for the performance of business activities do not constitute subcontracting relationships within the meaning of Art.
+- Subcontractors are selected by netzwerk.design in compliance with the legal and contractual requirements.
+All contracts between netzwerk.design and subcontracted processors must comply with the statutory provisions on the processing of personal data on behalf; this applies in particular to the implementation of appropriate technical and organisational measures in accordance with Art.
+32 GDPR in the subcontractor's company.
+Ancillary services that netzwerk.design utilises to carry out business activities do not constitute subcontracting relationships within the meaning of Art.
 28 GDPR.
-Ancillary activities in this sense include, in particular, telecommunications services without a specific connection to the main service, postal and transport services as well as other measures which are intended to ensure the confidentiality and/or integrity of the hardware and software and have no specific connection to the main service.
-However, netzwerk.design shall also ensure compliance with the statutory data protection standards (in particular through corresponding confidentiality agreements) for these third-party services.
+Ancillary activities in this sense are, in particular, telecommunications services without a specific reference to the main service, postal and transport services as well as other measures that are intended to ensure the confidentiality and/or integrity of the hardware and software and have no specific reference to the main service. netzwerk.design will, however, also ensure compliance with the legal data protection standards (in particular through appropriate confidentiality agreements) for these third-party services.

 - The commissioning of subcontractors in third countries is only permitted if the legal requirements of Art.
 44 et seq.
 GDPR are met and the client has given its consent.